Here’s all my thoughts on sales. I’m tightening this up into a full article so bear with me, it’s messy just now.

 make sure to emphasize the great ROI they got.

-don’t make it up, it’s all about real results.
+It’s all about real results.

 if on a video call, (you should always try get them on video) SHOW them the sites you’ve done. show them the back end, show them analytics or whatever to prove it.